IpShot/EasyScript/README.md

 # EasyScript
-### The fastest way to build up and run your script
+### The easiest way to build up and run your script